northsack/F24_Team2_FormulaSAE/Reports/Detailed Design Files/Detailed Design - Evan Morse.md

 In order to provide power to the external terminals of the Accumulator, Accumulator Isolation Relays (AIRs) must be used.
 The AIRs that will be used for this vehicle are KILOVAC EV200 AAANA.
 These relays are normally open, have 12 V controlled coils, are rated for voltages within the range of 12-900 Volts, and meet all rules specifications for the FSAE Electric competition.

 ###### Microcontroller Behavior
 To operate the internal relays and monitor the motor controller voltage, an Arduino Nano microcontroller will be used inside of the Accumulator.
-The Arduino Nano will use digital outputs to control transistors to operate the relays for precharging, discharging, and normal operation, and an analogue input to monitor the voltage of the motor controller.
+The Arduino Nano will use digital outputs to control transistors to operate the relays for precharging, discharging, and normal operation.
+The Arduino Nano will also use an analogue input to monitor the voltage of the motor controller.
+This analogue input will act as the feedback in the precharge system.

 A voltage divider circuit is necessary to step down the voltage from 102 V to within a 0-5 V range so that the microcontroller can monitor the voltage of the motor controller.
 Once the microcontroller observes that the monitored voltage is at least 90% of the Accumulator voltage, then the microcontroller can turn off the precharge circuit.